-legal prohibitions and even after voluntary actions by some manufacturers."
+[e-cigarette] products in the face of legal prohibitions and even after voluntary actions by some manufacturers."
 Id. "[A]fter considering...comments, the public health threats, and the new evidence...FDA determined that focusing on how the product was sold would not appropriately address youth use of the products that are most popular among youth...."
 Id.
-Petitioner cites the provision in its marketing plan that requires retailers to abide by the existing legal requirements for age verification, Petrs' Br.
-34, but it is precisely those legal requirements that FDA determined, based on its experience, are insufficient in protecting against youth usage of flavored products.
-2020 Guidance at 44 ("FDA believes that age verification alone is not sufficient to address this issue, given...that youth use of ENDS products continues to increase.").

-FDA's conclusion-in both its 2020 Guidance and TPL Review-is also supported by other data indicating that youth obtain e-cigarettes with relative ease.
-According to the 2021 Monitoring the Future Survey, 48.5% of 10th grade students reported that it would be easy to get e-liquids and 54.6% reported that it would be easy to get vaping devices.
-As FDA recognized in its 2020 Guidance (at 28-29), most youth e-cigarette users obtain e-cigarettes through social sources, such as older friends or relatives-an avenue of access unlikely to be significantly affected by youth access restrictions.
-19
+FDA's conclusion-in both its 2020 Guidance and the technical project lead reviews-is also supported by other data indicating that youth obtain e-cigarettes with relative ease.
+According to the 2021 Monitoring the Future Survey, 48.5% of 10th grade students reported that it would be easy to get e-liquids and 54.6% reported that it would be easy to get vaping devices.18 As FDA recognized in its 2020 Guidance (at 28-29), most youth e-cigarette users obtain e-cigarettes through social sources, such as older friends or relatives-an avenue of access unlikely to be significantly affected by youth access restrictions.19